ForestAdmin/agent-ruby/packages/forest_admin_rails/README.md

 Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).